 This is the most common and prominent sign of rheumatoid arthritis.
-Though it takes some time to loosen up the stiffness; if the stiffness lasts for few minutes, it is considered as a symptom of a degenerative form of arthritis.
+Though it takes some time to loosen up the stiffness; if the stiffness lasts for a few minutes, it is considered a symptom of a degenerative form of arthritis.
 While the stiffness that lasts for several hours is a symptom of inflammatory arthritis.
-People with rheumatoid arthritis may also feel stiffness after being inactive for a long time such as napping or sitting.
+People with rheumatoid arthritis may also feel stiffness after being inactive for a long time, such as napping or sitting.

-Numbness & Tingling sensation
+Numbness & Tingling Sensation:

-In case of rheumatoid arthritis, people may suffer from a low-grade fever with the body temperature ranging from 98.7 to 100.4 degrees Fahrenheit.
+In the case of rheumatoid arthritis, people may suffer from a low-grade fever with the body temperature ranging from 98.7 to 100.4 degrees Fahrenheit.
 A low-grade fever accompanied by other symptoms like joint pain and inflammation can be a sign of rheumatoid arthritis.